On January 9th 1956 Enterprise dinghies numbers 1 and 2 crossed the Channel by night between Dover and Calais.

 This remarkable achievement rocked the sailing world and brought international recognition to the designer Jack Holt.
-Both these dinghies are now in the Museum’s collection.

 Jack Holt (1912-1995) was born into humble stock.
 The son of a panel beater, his love of boats and sailing was encouraged by the author AP Herbert and Jack eventually joined the local Sea Scouts, where unfortunately, his love of speed led to him being banned.
-Throughout the 1920s and 30s Jack continued to develop his ideas and enjoyed a number of sailing successes; however, his talent as a boat designer was still largely overlooked because the sailing society was still rife with elitism.
+Throughout the 1920s and 30s Jack continued to develop his ideas and enjoyed a number of sailing successes, however his talent as a boat designer was still largely overlooked because the sailing society was still rife with elitism.

 Jack and Beecher used marketing skills, up to date technology and the media to create a boat that was and still is much loved.